GRB 221009A Afterglow from a Shallow Angular Structured Jet: The Afterglow of GRB 221009A

-The left panel of Fig.\,\ref{fig:spectrum} shows the model fit to the multi-wavelength afterglow spectrum of \grb~at different times and the right panel shows the corresponding fit to the lightcurve.
+The left panel of Fig.\,\ref{fig:spectrum} compares the model spectra with multi-wavelength afterglow observations of \grb~at different times and the right panel shows the corresponding comparison to the lightcurve.
 The X-ray afterglow is completely dominated by the FS emission at all times.
 The optical afterglow is initially RS dominated, at $t_{\rm obs}\lesssim0.1\,$days, and then becomes increasingly FS dominated.
 The RS emission also becomes highly suppressed at higher frequencies as the cut-off frequency ($\nu_{\rm cut}$) passes through the optical band towards even lower frequencies over time.
 The emission is not completely suppressed at $\nu>\nu_{\rm cut}$, as one would expect from analytic models that only account for emission along the line-of-sight (LOS).
 Due to integration over the EATS, high-latitude emission coming from angles $\vert\theta-\theta_{\rm obs}\vert>1/\Gamma(\theta_{\rm obs})$ and which was emitted at earlier lab-frame times, when $\nu_{\rm cut}>\nu$, makes a dominant contribution to the total flux over that emitted along the LOS.
-This effect will be described in more detail in a future publication (Gill \& Granot, in preparation).
+This effect will be described in a future publication (Gill \& Granot, in preparation).

-The middle panel of Fig.\,\ref{fig:spectrum} shows the spectral fit to the radio afterglow data from \citet{Laskar+23}.
+The middle panel of Fig.\,\ref{fig:spectrum} compares the model spectra to the radio afterglow data from \citet{Laskar+23}.
 The RS emission clearly dominates the radio flux at all times, with significant FS contribution to the sub-millimeter flux coming in at late times.
 The RS radio emission is also self-absorbed below the self-absorption frequency, which decreases with time.